 The bill will begin a path through commons to become law.
 This was the first reading of the bill, and a second reading will take place at a date to be determined.
 The government-sponsored bill has cross-party support, which puts Canada closer than ever to seeing legalized single-event wagering in its country.

 Currently, Canadians are only permitted to make parlay bets on sports.
-But the legalization of single-game sports betting could give nearby citizens of Michigan another place to wager on games.
+But the legalization of single-game sports betting could give nearby users of Michigan another place to wager on games.
 For instance, the Caesars Windsor Casino is just a 10-minute drive from the center of Detroit, and could serve as another sports betting stop for those interested from Michigan.

-Due to the pandemic, Caesars Windsor is only open to slots for invited guests.
+Due to the pandemic, Caesars Windsor is only open to Michigan slots for invited guests.
 Non-essential travel is also banned between the U.S. and Canada border.

 “Amending the Criminal Code to legalize single-event sports wagering will provide provinces with the necessary tools to deliver a safe and legal option to Canadians while enabling economic benefits to flow to licensed gaming operators, communities and provincial governments,” said Paul Burns, president and CEO of the Canadian Gaming Association, in a news release.
 “I can’t emphasize enough how this small change to the Criminal Code would help communities recover from the economic devastation of the ongoing COVID-19 shutdown.”